rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 The consequences of enabling this feature by default in LLVM are more minor for Rust, however, than enabling the `reference-types` feature by default.
 LLVM's default C ABI for WebAssembly code is not changing even when `multivalue` is enabled.
-Additionally Rust's `extern "C"` ABI is not changing either and continues to match LLVM's.
+Additionally Rust's `extern "C"` ABI for WebAssembly is not changing either and continues to match LLVM's (or strives to, [differences to LLVM](https://github.com/rust-lang/rust/issues/115666) are considered bugs to fix).
 Despite this though the change has the possibility of still affecting Nightly users of Rust.

 Rust for some time has supported an `extern "wasm"` ABI on Nightly which was an experimental means of exposing the ability of defining a function in Rust which